Formerly known as alimony, spousal support is a monthly monetary payment made by one partner to the other to assist with living expenses.

 - The need for one partner to go through school to be able to get a job

-- Ability of spouse to become self-reliant in the future
+- The ability of a spouse to become self-reliant in the future

 - Care of children or elderly parents